France To Impose Green Tax On Plane Tickets - UrduPoint

 France To Impose Green Tax On Plane Tickets

-5 euros imposed on economy-class tickets on internal flights and those within Europe, with the highest tariff applied to business-class travellers flying outside the bloc, Transport Minister Elisabeth Borne said.
+It will rise to 9 euros for within the European Union in business class, three euros outside the EU in economy class and a maximum 18 euros for flights outside the European Union in business class, she added.

-The new measure is expected to bring in some 182 million euros a year which will be invested in greener transport infrastructures, notably rail, she said.
+The new measure is expected to bring in some 180 million euros a year which will be invested in greener transport infrastructure, notably rail, she said.

+"France is committed to the taxation of air transport but there is an urgency here," she said.

 It will only be applied on outgoing flights and not those flying into the country, Borne added.